tjbenneche/rampup-curriculum/2015-05-14-js-template.md

 ## Review

-any questions?
+1. Any questions?

-go around individually and answer questions, make note of recurring ones to go over with class to be efficient
+2. Go around individually and answer questions, make note of recurring ones to go over with class to be efficient

-show correct answer with class (work through pieces if small enough, probably not enough time as labs get more complex)
+3. Show correct answer with class (work through pieces if small enough, probably not enough time as labs get more complex)

 ## Discuss agenda/overall concepts

+- What we're learning today
-what we're learning today, how it fits in to overall goals, why we're doing it this way/in this order
+- How it fits in to overall goals
+- Why we're doing it this way/in this order

 ## 1st Concept

-**discuss, provide context**

-purpose
-syntax
-execution

-**whiteboard example**
+**Discuss, Provide Context**

+1. Purpose
+2. Pseudo-code, logic (on whiteboard)
+3. JavaScript Syntax

+**Whiteboard Example**

-curriculum-provided example to go over piece by piece
+- Curriculum-provided example to go over piece by piece

-**individual exercises**
+**Individual Exercises**

-curriculum-provided web exercises (manipulating pre-built web elements in custom rampup editor)
+- Curriculum-provided web exercises (manipulating pre-built web elements in custom rampup editor)

-**group exercise**
+**Group Exercise**

-go over correct answers for individual exercises together (ideally student-driven from ones that got it)
+- Go over correct answers for individual exercises together (ideally student-driven from ones that got it)

 ## ...

-repeat for remaining concepts
+Repeat for remaining concepts

-## Review, introduce homework
+## Review, Introduce Homework

+1. Explain homework
+- What concepts it covers
-explain homework, what concepts it covers, what to use from class to build off, answer any questions
+- What to use from class to build off
+- Answer any questions